46bit/pnc/README.md

 * Blum Micali

 ## About
-Built by [Michael Mokrysz](https://46b.it) in December 2013.
-Licensed under BSD.
+Built by [Michael Mokrysz](https://46b.it) from December 2013.
+Licensed under MIT.